Access Institute Fellowship

 - Application Instructions

 - Access Institute fellowship is a full-time, in-person, psychoanalytic training program.
-The fellows dedicate 50% of their clinical hours to working at the outpatient clinic in Hayes Valley, where they see individual adult, couples, and children.
+The fellows dedicate ~50% of their clinical hours to working at the outpatient clinic in Hayes Valley, where they see individual adults, couples, and children.
 Additionally, the fellows choose one of two community-based specialties: School based program or Elder program.
 The other 50% of clinical work is done at the community site; SFUSD elementary school or the Adult Day Health Center at Bayview Hunter's Point.

 To apply to Access Institute fellowship, please submit the following: